 Sir Robert Watson, Ph.D., is a British chemist and the chair of the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services.
 A champion of the earth and a key force behind reversing ozone depletion in the 1980s, Watson and his team issued the 2018 report, Science and Policy for People and Nature.
 This report highlights that the crisis we are now facing.
 As remote as soil bacteria and fungi might seem to our everyday lives, we depend on them.

-All of life on Earth is deeply connected and interdependent:
+All life on Earth deeply connected and interdependent

 “Land degradation, biodiversity loss, and climate change are three different faces of the same central challenge: the increasingly dangerous impact of our choices on the health of our natural environment,” Watson explains.

-“We cannot afford to tackle any one of these three threats in isolation–they each deserve the highest policy priority and must be addressed together.”
+“We cannot afford to tackle any one of these three threats in isolation–they each deserve the highest policy priority.”
+We must address them together, he says.

 Land degradation.
 Loss of biodiversity.
 Climate change.
 Glyphosate and glyphosate-based herbicides play into all three of these threats.